 Which Engineering Branch is Best for the Future?

-The best engineering branch, or branches, that are best for the future include aerospace, chemical, robotics, environmental, biochemical, telecommunication, and electrical engineering.
 These are the best types of engineering and salaries that guarantee lifelong employment opportunities and are relatively future-proof as long as you keep up with current trends and don’t let your education stagnate.
 No one can predict which engineering degree will be best for the future, but it’s possible to get a good idea by observing the needs of the world at large.
+The highest paid engineer will be the one in the most demand.

-Engineering is a well-paying field in general, but the high-paying engineering degrees are ones that track with the current needs of society.
+Engineering is a well-paying field in general, but which of the best engineering jobs has highest salary potential?
+The high-paying engineering degrees are ones that track with the current needs of society.
 One such example is environmental engineering.
-Environmental engineering in the strictest sense is one of the oldest forms of engineering as it was created to help shape the environment to society’s needs.
+One of the highest paying engineer jobs, environmental engineering in the strictest sense is one of the oldest forms of engineering as it was created to help shape the environment to society’s needs.
 Now it’s also being used to help make better use of ecologically sensitive sites and help with cleaning up pollution.
-Over time, environmental engineering can become the highest paid engineering field due to the amount of cleanup required to keep the environment healthy.
+Over time, environmental engineering median salary makes it the highest-paid engineering field due to the amount of cleanup required to keep the environment healthy.

 What Can You Do with an Engineering Degree Besides Engineering?

 The underpinning skills of an engineering degree are ones that translate well into other industries.
-Engineers frequently find employment in fields that include:
+An engineering career may not be your final career path.
+Engineers frequently find the best-paying engineering jobs in fields that include:

 - Project management